 Local community and consultant pharmacists who are part of the OutcomesMTMTM network receive notification of members who are eligible for the program.
 Additionally, pharmacists receive alerts for eligible members who may have medication-related issues or gaps in therapy.
 Pharmacists then work with members to resolve medication issues and provide recommendations to physicians to help optimize the medication regimen.
 Pharmacists will also provide MTMP services for members residing in long-term care facilities.

-Pharmacists in the OutcomesMTMTM network will provide Comprehensive Medication Review (CMRs) to eligible members.
-Pharmacists will meet one-on-one with members to review their complete medication history including prescription, over-the-counter (OTC), and alternative medication therapies.
-The pharmacist will help resolve medication issues, identify ways to reduce out-of-pocket costs for prescriptions, and contact the prescriber with recommendations.
+Pharmacists in the OutcomesMTMTM network will provide CMRs to eligible members.
+Pharmacists will meet one-on-one with members to review their complete medication history, including prescription, over-the-counter (OTC) and alternative medication therapies.
+The pharmacist will help resolve medication issues, identify ways to reduce out-of-pocket costs for prescriptions, and can contact the prescriber with recommendations.

 A written summary of the consultation, with relevant assessments and recommendations, will be provided to the member.
+Get a blank copy of the Personal Medication List.
 The member’s prescribing physician or primary care physician may be contacted by the pharmacist to coordinate care or recommend therapy changes when necessary.

 Upon identification of medication-related issues from CMR or TMR, the pharmacist can contact the member’s physician to discuss identified issues and provide recommendations for consideration.
 Changes to medication therapies are approved by the prescriber and discussed with the member.